IsabellaDev/IsabellaDev/README.md

 - ⚡ Fun fact: ...
 -->
 - 🔭 I’m a full-stack software developer!
-- 🤔 I’m looking for help with a full time position opportunity as a software developer.
+- 🤔 I’m looking for a full time position opportunity as a software developer.
 - 📫 How to reach me: isabellaliu77@gmail.com